Data-driven priors and their posterior concentration rates: Introduction

+and $M > 0$ is a sufficiently large constant.
+Here $\E_{\theta^\star}^n$ denotes expectation with respect to the joint distribution $\prob_{\theta^\star}^n$.
+For a deterministic or data-independent sequence of priors, $\Pi_n$, this property has been investigated in \citet{ggv2000} and \citet{walker2007} for the iid case and by \citet{ghosalvaart2007} in the non-iid case.
+Here we investigate this property for certain data-dependent priors.

-To motivate the use of our empirical priors in particular, it helps to recall one of the essential parts of proofs of posterior concentration rates for standard Bayesian posteriors.
-Suppose we have data $X^n$ with a joint density $p_\theta^n$, depending on a parameter $\theta$; high- and infinite-dimensional parameters are our main focus in this paper but, to keep the present discussion simple, we consider $\theta$ to be finite-dimensional.
-If $\eps_n$ is the target concentration rate, then it is typical to consider a ``neighborhood'' of the true $\theta^\star$ of the form
+To motivate our specific empirical prior construction, recall an essential part of the posterior concentration rate proofs for standard Bayesian posteriors.
+If $\eps_n$ is the desired rate, then it is typical to consider a ``neighborhood'' of the true $\theta^\star$ of the form